emanuelgestosa/feup-fsi/logbooks/week4/LOGBOOK4.md

 ## Task 4: Environment Variables and system()

-As expected, we verify that the new program loaded by the calling process keeps all the environment variables:
+As expected, we verify that the new program loaded by the calling process seems to keep all the environment variables:

 ![systemenv](systemenv.png)